zero-concept/prometheus/documentation/examples/remote_storage_generic/README.md

 ## Generic Remote Storage Example

-This is a simple example of how to write a server to recieve samples from the generic remote storage output.
+This is a simple example of how to write a server to receive samples from the generic remote storage output.

 To use it: